NonProjects/tgbox/docs/examples.rst

    listed in the ``DecryptedLocalBox.__required_metadata``, however, changing the ``efile_path`` is **forbidden**.

-   This behaviour is because of the first "e" letter, it stands for word "encrypted" , so users should have to manually encrypt its file path with the ``MainKey`` and only after specify it in ``changes`` dict.
-As you may see this is a totally discouraged.

    Instead of the specifying the ``efile_path`` we allow user to specify a ``file_path`` key, which is not a part of valid metadata (see :doc:`remotebox`),